 - 2.1 The Government has recently published a consultation paper on a proposed new code of conduct for councillors.
 This code would replace the current code of conduct which councillors are required to sign and abide by following their election to office. - 2.2 To assist Members, a copy of the draft Statutory Instrument is attached at appendix A to this report together with the specific questions to which the Government is seeking responses.
 The ten general principles that the Government intends should govern the conduct of councillors and co-opted members of local authorities are attached at Appendix B. - 2.3 The closing date for the submission of comments on the document is Friday 27 April.
-The draft code is also being considered by the Partnership Sub-Committee at its meeting on 19 April.
+The draft code is also being considered by the District Council's Structural and Procedural Review Sub-Committee at its meeting on 10 April.
+The outcome of that Sub-Committee's deliberations will be reported orally to the Partnership Sub-Committee.